textileio/papers/draft.md

 strategy.

 Writer
 : The single IPFS Peer capable of writing to an Event Log.
+In practice, this is the *owner* of a given asymmetric (PKI) key-pair.
+See [@sec:LogIdentity] for derivation details.

 Reader
 : Any Peer capable of reading a Log.
 Practically speaking, this